wlads/reefpoints/source/posts/2014-12-20-lessons-learned-three-years-running-a-software-consultancy.md

-[Romina Vargas](https://twitter.com/i_am_romina) and [Lin Reid](https://twitter.com/Linstula) were two engineers that went through our intern program and we upgraded them to full-time as soon as we could. both Lin & Romina have been important members of some of our larger clients in 2014.
+[Romina Vargas](https://twitter.com/i_am_romina) and [Lin Reid](https://twitter.com/Linstula) were two engineers that went through our intern program and we upgraded them to full-time as soon as we could.
+Both Lin & Romina have been important members of some of our larger clients in 2014.

 A former engineering intern came back for her third (and final)